KifoPL/NBPAPI.NET.Core/README.md

 ## NuGet Package:

 - This library is available to download as a NuGet package.
-Simply search for `NBP` or [clikc here](https://www.nuget.org/packages/NBP.API.lib/)
+Simply search for `NBP` or [click here](https://www.nuget.org/packages/NBP.API.lib/)

 ## Current API coverage: